chenfucn/dactyl-pivot/README.md

 1.5 to 2 rows below the home row, between key B and the space bar.
 Comparing with the original dactyl, the manuform variant's thumbs keys are much further away, mostly more than 2 rows below the home row.

+## Features

+* A pivoting thumb cluster.
+* Adjustable tenting.
+* No more hollowing sound caused by the big case.
+* Greater flexibility to key placement.
+We don't need to worry about installation clearance.
+* 3d printing of these cases takes less plastic, reducing waste.
+* When customizing the design, each part can be experimented on separately, leading to faster prototyping and less waste.

 ## Two versions